riconaranjo/Elec-3907/README.md

 - Send this data to the LED light controllers
 - Send this data at a frequency of no slower than 2 seconds
 - Must be weatherproof year-round [operate between 40ºC and -30ºC]
+- Should start running automatically on start up

 ## Team Roles and Responsibilities